Fraunhofer-AISEC/cmc/README.md

 ## Testtool Configuration

 - **mode**: The mode to run.
 Possible are generate, verify, dial, listen, cacerts and iothub
-- **addr**: The address to serve in mode listen, and to connect to in mode dial
+- **addr**: List of addresses to connect to in mode dial and anddress to serve in mode listen.
 - **cmc**: The address of the CMC server
 - **report**: The file to store the attestation report in (mode generate) or to retrieve from (mode verify)